roknicmilos/python-stuff/design_patterns/gang_of_4/creational_patterns/README.md

 **Common Use Cases You've Seen**: Django's settings module, database connection pools, application-wide cache instances, and logging systems are typically implemented as singletons.

+---

+## Builder Design Pattern

+**What It Is**: A creational pattern that constructs complex objects step-by-step through a builder interface.
+It separates the construction of a complex object from its representation so the same construction process can create different representations.

+**Purpose**: Solves the problem of objects with many parameters (especially optional ones) or complex construction logic by allowing incremental, readable construction instead of passing everything through a complicated constructor.

+**Benefits**:

+* Creates highly readable, self-documenting code through method chaining or a fluent API.
+* Handles many optional parameters without constructor pollution.
+* Allows building different variations of the same object type using different builders.
+* Supports validation and constraints during the construction process.
+* Enables immutable object creation by assembling all parts before final construction.